hiddenalpha/sentinel/doc/distribution.md

 WARN: Make sure client and server have their own working directory.
 DO NOT USE
       THE SAME DIRECTORY!
 They will override each others config and log files!

+End of Quick-n-dirty-Install-Instruction.
+Below follows the documentation about the archive structure.

 ## share/sentinel/cp/